krother/Python3_Basics_Tutorial/first_steps/bill.rst

    costs = [8, 5, 20, 12, 1]
    extra = 4

-Modify the code from exercise 1 to include the extra item in the sum.
+Use a list method from exercise 2 to add the extra item to the list.
+Then calculate the sum.

 Exercise 4: Concatenate